UniversalDependencies/UD_Belarusian-HSE/README.md

 # Acknowledgments

-We thank Uladzimir Koshchanka (Уладзімір Кошчанка, koshul@gmail.com) for providing a part of source texts.
+We thank Uladzimir Koshchanka (Уладзімір Кошчанка, koshul@gmail.com) for providing a part of source texts, Anna Sherbakova (aniezka.sherbakova@gmail.com) for checking the pos and feature labels in two texts.

 # Changelog

+* 2019-01-05 v2.4
+  * Constructions with parataxis, appos, ccomp, xcomp, ccomp, advcl, acl fixed.
+  * UPOS, FEAT fixed.
+  * Lemmas of PROPN uppercased.
+  * New texts (genre: legal) added.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Belarusian to UD_Belarusian-HSE.
 * 2017-11-15 v2.1